-The personal care industry develops and manufactures products such as cosmetics, soaps, detergents, and more, which are used for personal hygiene and beautification.
-Take a look at the health and beauty section of your local drug store or supermarket and you’ll get some idea of the breadth of products produced by this sector—many of which are purchased on the basis of color, smell, and/or taste.
+The personal care industry develops and manufactures products used for personal hygiene and beautification (e.g., cosmetics, soaps, detergents, etc.).
+Many of these products are purchased on the basis of color, smell, and/or taste.
 Therefore, chemists working in this field cater to the senses of the consumer.

 Personal care chemists work to understand the chemical and physical processes that describe how the raw ingredients work, how they affect each other, and how they affect the manufacturing process.
-They may design and manufacture new ingredients or combine and modify existing ingredients in new ways to create new products.
-Therefore, they need to make sure that desirable properties are maintained when ingredients are changed (due to changes in price or availability), and they are continually trying to develop better and more cost-effective products.
+They continually try to develop better and more cost-effective products.

-- Reformulate existing products to update ingredients, enhance productivity, or lower costs
+- Reformulating existing products to update ingredients, enhance productivity, or lower costs

-- Manage the product development process, from small scale laboratory to pilot plant to commercialization scale
+- Managing the product development process, from small scale laboratory to pilot plant to commercialization scale

-- Monitor potential product formulations for stability over time and under varying levels of light and heat
+- Monitoring potential product formulations for stability over time and under varying levels of light and heat

-- Test potential products for resistance to bacterial growth
+- Testing potential products for resistance to bacterial growth

-- Communicate with sales, marketing, and business development teams about potential new products
+- Communicating with sales, marketing, and business development teams about potential new products